thma/WhyHaskellMatters/README.md

 ```

 What does this signature actually mean?
-It could be understood to mean "A function taking an Integer argument and returning a function of type `Integer -> Integer`"
+It can be read as "A function taking an Integer argument and returning a function of type `Integer -> Integer`".
 Sounds weird?
 But that's exactly what Haskell does internally.
 So if we call `add 2 3` first `add` is applied to `2` which return a new function of type `Integer -> Integer` which is then applied to `3`.